Sylvain59650/lodash-object/docs/Array.md

     Array Array#unzipWith(Function iteratee=_.identity)

 This method is like [Array#unzip](#unzip) except that it accepts iteratee to specify how regrouped values should be combined.
 The iteratee is invoked with the elements of each group: (...group).

 Arguments

-    array (Array): The array of grouped elements to process. iteratee : The function to combine regrouped values.
+    array: The array of grouped elements to process. iteratee : The function to combine regrouped values.

 Returns